 One of the first low-cost stereolithography (SLA) printers for 3D printing enthusiasts, the Form 1 from Formlabs has seen other, cheaper models like the $1,500 Da Vinci rise up to challenge it.
 Formlabs' response, the Form 2, is a powerful, easy-to-use printer that smooths out most of the rough edges of the older model and produces beautiful prints.

 It's no longer inexpensive, though: At $3,499 for the printer kit and $150 per liter of resin, the Form 2 is too pricey for all but the most dedicated home users.
 But professionals will love it, and new resin materials widen the appeal to users like jewelers and other artisans.
+That's why we include the Form 2 on our list of the best 3D printers available.

 Design: Simple, Easy to Control